from Easter Horror Stories- Rescuing Jesus’ Good News–

 But now salvation is not even for all of the Jews!
 After the victory, some of them dare to complain that they starving.
 God responds, not with Manna or a feeding of the four thousand, but with another massacre, this time using poisonous serpents.
 Unsurprisingly, the masses fall into line rapidly, in the face of this God who keeps his beloved people under control by killing them so gruesomely.

-God’s offer of wholeness and liberation and salvation has narrowed from all men (through Noah), to Jewish men (through Abraham), to obedient Jewish men.
+God’s offer of wholeness and liberation and salvation has narrowed from all men (through Noah), to Jewish men (through Abraham), to compliant Jewish men.

-If this was a story of a husband and wife, as God and the people of faith are described by the Isaiah, Ezekiel and Hosea, we would surely think of domestic violence.
+If this was a story of a husband and wife, as God and the people of faith are described by Isaiah, Ezekiel and Hosea, and later Ephesians, we would surely think of domestic violence.
 We would surely support and encourage the woman to leave.
-We- I hope- would no longer simply advise her not to grumble next time, or make him angry, and to try harder to please him.
+We, I hope, would no longer simply advise her not to grumble next time, or make him angry.
+To try harder to please him.
+To comply and endure.

-To our great shame, I know that is precisely what some women have been told, and that stories like these maintained a culture in which that was possible.
+To our great shame, I know that is precisely what some women have been told, and even are being told, and that stories like these maintain a culture in which that is possible.

-Not only the above story, but also John’s retelling of it, continue to be read in churches around the world today,
+It is not only this story from Numbers which is so dangerous, but also John’s retelling of it in his gospel, which continues to be read in churches around the world today,

 “… just as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life… Those who believe in him are not condemned; but those who do not believe are condemned already…” (John 3:14-17)